Warning: Undefined variable $html in /srv/users/analysis-legal/apps/analysis-legal/public/wp-content/themes/analysis-legal/functions.php on line 911

 Our expert Settlement Agreement Solicitors will help you negotiate the terms of the settlement with tenacity and professionalism.

-Based in Cheshire, we regularly work with individuals and companies throughout Stockport and Manchester, and we love to support local businesses.
+Based in Cheshire, employment law solicitors regularly work with individuals and companies throughout Stockport and Manchester, and we love to support local businesses.
 We also help clients throughout the North West, notably Sheffield, Liverpool and Leeds.
 However, with our remote working facilities we are able to assist you wherever you are located in England and Wales, and we are a trusted advisor to a number of large businesses across the UK.

 Our team is made up entirely of senior employment lawyers, so we can respond efficiently, promptly and decisively.
 You’ll have direct contact with your solicitor which saves time and reduces costs.